Subscribe to the Active Atoms Newsletter for tips to reduce inflammation and discover why we are the best turmeric!

 Crohn’s disease is one of the autoimmune diseases that comprise the term inflammatory bowel disease (IBD).
 This disease affects the whole gastrointestinal tract, causing the immune system to attack healthy gastrointestinal tissue.
 The inflammation can cause fistulas, which can lead to blockages, and may lead to intestinal obstructions that will require surgery.
 In severe cases, this disease can cause malabsorption and malnutrition, requiring the individual to rely on medical nutrition therapy through a feeding tube or central line catheter.

-Irritable Bowel Syndrome (IBS), Inflammatory Bowel Disease (IBD) and Curcumin
+The Link Between Turmeric, Irritable Bowel Syndrome (IBS), and Inflammatory Bowel Disease (IBD)

 A 2019 review study showed the effects of curcumin in intestinal inflammatory disease, including Crohn’s and ulcerative colitis.
 The study focused on the inflammatory effects of these diseases on the intestinal barrier, which in the longer term leads to bacterial translocation, generalized chronic inflammation, and even sepsis in some cases.
 Because curcumin has demonstrated anti-inflammatory and antioxidant properties, many studies have focused on its effect in IBD.